List of Milwaukee Brewers award winners and All-Stars

 The Milwaukee Brewers are a Major League Baseball (MLB) franchise based in Milwaukee, Wisconsin.
 Established in Seattle, Washington, as the Seattle Pilots in 1969, the team became the Milwaukee Brewers after relocating to Milwaukee in 1970.
 The franchise played in the American League (AL) until 1998 when it moved to the National League (NL) in conjunction with a major league realignment.
 This list documents players and personnel who have won MLB awards or been selected for MLB All-Star teams.

 Four Brewers have won the Most Valuable Player Award: Ryan Braun, Rollie Fingers, Christian Yelich, and Robin Yount.
 Three have won the Cy Young Award: Corbin Burnes, Rollie Fingers, and Pete Vuckovich.
 Three have won the Rookie of the Year Award: Ryan Braun, Pat Listach, and Devin Williams.
-None have won the Manager of the Year Award.
+One has won the Manager of the Year Award: Pat Murphy.
 Two have won the Hank Aaron Award: Prince Fielder and Christian Yelich.
 Dave Parker is the only Brewer to win the Edgar Martínez Award.
 Two have won the Rolaids Relief Man Award: John Axford and Rollie Fingers.
 Two others have won the Trevor Hoffman Award: Josh Hader and Devin Williams.
 Cecil Cooper is the only Brewer to win the Roberto Clemente Award.
-Six have won the Rawlings Gold Glove Award.
+Eight have won the Rawlings Gold Glove Award.
 Two have won the Wilson Defensive Player of the Year Award.
-Ten have won the Silver Slugger Award.
-Five have been selected for All-MLB Teams.
+Eleven have won the Silver Slugger Award.
+Eight have been selected for All-MLB Teams.
 Eight have won the Player of the Month Award.
-Five have won the Pitcher of the Month Award.
+Six have won the Pitcher of the Month Award.
 Six have won the Rookie of the Month Award.
 One broadcaster has won the Ford C. Frick Award: Bob Uecker.

 Ryan Braun won seven MLB year-end awards during his 2007 to 2020 Brewers career, more than any other player in franchise history.
 He is followed by Cecil Cooper, Christian Yelich, and Robin Yount with six each.
 Braun was also selected for the MLB All-Star Game six times, more than any other Brewer.
-His is followed by Cecil Cooper and Paul Molitor (5); Josh Hader, Don Money, and Ben Sheets (4); Prince Fielder, Ben Oglivie, Dan Plesac, and Robin Yount (3); Corbin Burnes, Rollie Fingers, Carlos Gómez, Corey Hart, Carlos Lee, Jonathan Lucroy, Francisco Rodríguez, Richie Sexson, Ted Simmons, Greg Vaughn, Brandon Woodruff and Christian Yelich (2).
+His is followed by Cecil Cooper and Paul Molitor (5); Josh Hader, Don Money, and Ben Sheets (4); Prince Fielder, Ben Oglivie, Dan Plesac, and Robin Yount (3); Corbin Burnes, Rollie Fingers, Carlos Gómez, Corey Hart, Carlos Lee, Jonathan Lucroy, Francisco Rodríguez, Richie Sexson, Ted Simmons, Greg Vaughn, Devin Williams, Brandon Woodruff and Christian Yelich (2).

-Seventy Brewers have been selected to play in the MLB All-Star Game.
-Of these, 22 have been selected on more than one occasion.
+Seventy-three Brewers have been selected to play in the MLB All-Star Game.
+Of these, 24 have been selected on more than one occasion.
 Prince Fielder is the only Brewer to win the All-Star Game Most Valuable Player Award.
-Of the eight Brewers selected to participate in the Home Run Derby held during the All-Star break, Fielder is the only Brewer to win the contest.
+Of the nine Brewers selected to participate in the Home Run Derby held during the All-Star break, Fielder is the only Brewer to win the contest.